-- In fiscal 2012, the Compensation Committee approved a performance equity program, referred to as the performance stock unit program ("2012 PSU Program"), which sets forth stretch goals for the Company to achieve.
-Specifically, the Performance Stock Units (the "PSUs") were tied to the achievement of key stretch goals relating to revenue and profitability to be achieved by the end of fiscal 2013, thereby tying an even greater portion of NEO compensation directly to performance.
-As discussed in more detail in the "Compensation Discussion and Analysis" section of this Proxy Statement, neither the revenue nor the profitability metrics were achieved for fiscal 2013 and therefore, all PSUs granted as part of the 2012 PSU Program for fiscal 2013 were cancelled. - In fiscal 2013, the Compensation Committee approved a new performance equity program, referred to as the market stock unit program ("2013 MSU Program"), which uses the Russell 2000 index as a performance benchmark and requires that the Company's total stockholder return exceed that of the Russell 2000 in order for any shares to be earned by each participating executive, including participating NEOs, on a sliding scale based on how much the Russell 2000 benchmark is exceeded, up to a maximum of 150% of the target number of shares.
-There are two measurement periods, one at the end of fiscal 2014 and another at the end of fiscal 2015, thereby tying an even greater portion of the compensation of participants in the 2013 MSU Program directly to performance.
-As discussed in more detail in the "Compensation Discussion and Analysis" section of this Proxy Statement, we are still within the measurement periods for the MSU Program and to date, although shares have been granted to the executives, no shares have vested pursuant to MSU awards under the 2013 MSU Program. - We have reasonable employment agreements.
-Each NEO's employment agreement has competitively reasonable cash benefit levels and "double trigger" change-of-control acceleration for equity awards.
-Our former CEO's employment agreement also provided for partial equity acceleration in the event of certain terminations of employment apart from a change of control.
-For the terms of the employment agreement for our current CEO, please refer to the information set forth under "Employment, Change in Control and Severance Arrangements". - We mitigate unnecessary risk.
-We have implemented robust Board of Directors- and management-level processes to identify risk, and we mitigate undue risk with business controls, including limits on payout levels under our annual incentive award plan, a sales compensation committee and a recoupment (sometimes called a "clawback") policy that applies to both our annual cash incentive and long-term equity incentive programs. - We have strong corporate governance standards.
+- In fiscal 2014, the Compensation Committee approved a new market stock unit program ("2014 MSU Program"), which again uses the Russell 2000 index as a performance benchmark and requires that the Company's total stockholder return meet that of the Russell 2000 in order for the target number of shares to be earned by each participating executive, including participating NEOs.
+The actual shares earned will be calculated on a sliding scale based on stock price performance above and below the Russell 2000 benchmark, up to a maximum of 150% of the target number of shares.
+There are two measurement periods, one at the end of fiscal 2015 and another at the end of fiscal 2016.
+We are still within the measurement periods for the 2014 MSU Program and, to date, no shares have vested pursuant to MSU awards under the 2014 MSU Program. - We have reasonable employment agreements.
+Each NEO's employment agreement has competitively reasonable cash benefit levels and "double trigger" change-in-control acceleration for equity awards.
+For the terms of the employment agreement for our current Chief Executive Officer ("CEO") and other NEOs, please refer to the information set forth under "Employment, Change in Control and Severance Arrangements". - We mitigate unnecessary risk.
+We have implemented robust Board of Directors and management-level processes to identify risk, and we mitigate undue risk with business controls, including limits on payout levels under our annual incentive award plan, a sales compensation committee and a recoupment (sometimes called a "clawback") policy that applies to both our annual cash incentive and long-term equity incentive programs. - We have strong corporate governance standards.
 Our Compensation Committee uses an independent compensation consultant and has incorporated compensation analytical tools such as market data, tally sheets and compensation history for each executive officer as part of its annual executive compensation review. - We have adopted stock ownership requirements.
-Our Compensation Committee believes it is important for executives and non-employee directors to hold a minimum amount of our common stock, in order to align their interests with those of our stockholders.
-Consistent with this belief, the Compensation Committee implemented stock ownership guideline policies with stock holding requirements for our executives as follows: - The number of shares having a value equal to at least 3.0 times the regular annual board cash retainer (excluding committee retainer) for our non-employee directors; - The lesser of 3.0 times base salary or 175,000 shares for our CEO; - The lesser of 1.0 times base salary or 40,000 shares for our CFO, Chief Commercial Officer ("CCO") and any other Executive Vice President ("EVP"); and

-• The lesser of 1.0 times base salary or 17,500 shares for our General Counsel.
+Our Compensation Committee believes it is important for executives and non-employee directors to hold a minimum amount of Company securities, in order to align their interests with those of our stockholders.
+Consistent with this belief, the Compensation Committee implemented stock ownership guideline policies with stock holding requirements for our executives as follows: - The number of shares having a value equal to at least 3.0 times the regular annual board cash retainer (excluding committee retainer) for our non-employee directors; - The greater of 3.0 times base salary or 175,000 shares for our CEO; - The greater of 1.0 times base salary or 40,000 shares for our Chief Financial Officer ("CFO"), Chief Commercial Officer and any other Executive Vice President; and - The greater of 1.0 times base salary or 17,500 shares for our General Counsel.

-Each NEO has five years from the later of July 1, 2010 and the date of his or her employment or promotion to achieve the required ownership levels.
+Each executive has five years from the later of July 1, 2010 or the date of his or her initial employment in or promotion to such position to achieve the required ownership levels.